 The Constitution is reviewed annually to ensure it continues to be fit for purpose.
-Notwithstanding that the Constitution provides a solid basis for good governance, this year the Council has agreed that, in light of the appointment of a permanent Monitoring Officer and following the legal challenges that have arisen as a result of RAF Scampton, it is timely that a comprehensive review of the Constitution is undertaken, and this is due to be completed Autumn 2024.
+Notwithstanding that the Constitution provides a solid basis for good governance, this year the Council has agreed to an external review of the Constitution.
+Changes resulting from the review will be brought forward to Council in 2024-25 for approval.